JustRamm/Stickman-to-the-Rescue/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.

----
-*Created with ❤️ for mental health awareness.*